xketanaka/filepreview/README.md

 # About

-filepreview : A file preview generator for node.js
+filepreview : A fork of filepreview generator for node.js with added and customized functionality

 Will generate a file preview (gif, jpg or png) of about 450 different document formats.